 I joined the Research Centre for Environmental Economics in September 2019 to work as a post-doctoral fellow researcher on the Compliance project, which aims to improve the state of knowledge about systemic and country-specific factors of climate policy compliance.

-My research so far has mainly been lying within the recent literature on motivated beliefs, which provides evidence that biases in self-beliefs are more often strategic rather than mistakes.
+My research so far has mainly been lying within the recent literature on motivated beliefs, which provides evidence that biases in beliefs are often strategic.
 I have particularly focused on whether being overconfident can lead to higher expected payoffs in strategic interactions (e.g. negotiations).

 I am also interested in questions regarding the rehabilitation of long-term ostracized individuals and the effect of social exclusion on anti- and pro-social behaviors.

 - 2016–2020: PhD in Economics, University of Lyon (France) and Queensland University of Technology (Australia).